prasanna0621/SCT_WD_4/README.md

 # SCT_WD_4
-A responsive To-Do List web app with light/dark theme toggle, task categorization, progress bar, reminders, drag-and-drop reordering, local storage, and motivational quotes.
-Built with HTML, CSS, and JavaScript-no libraries required.
+A feature-rich To-Do web app with light/dark themes, task filtering, category tagging, reminders, motivational quotes, drag-and-drop sorting, and progress tracking.
+Built with HTML, CSS, and vanilla JS.
+Tasks are saved in local storage for persistent use.